The Agile System Development Life Cycle (SDLC)

 Implementing functionality in priority order.
 We allow our stakeholders to change the requirements to meet their exact needs as they see fit.
 The stakeholders are given complete control over the scope, budget, and schedule – they get what they want and spend as much as they want for as long as they're willing to do so.

 Ensuring quality.
-Agilists are firm believers in following guidance such as coding conventions and modeling style guidelines.
+Disciplined agilists are firm believers in following guidance such as coding conventions and modeling style guidelines.
 Furthermore, we refactor our application code and/or our database schema as required to ensure that we have the best design possible.

-Regularly delivering working software.
-At the end of each development cycle/iteration you should have a partial, working system to show people.
-Better yet, you should be able to deploy this software into a pre-production testing/QA sandbox for system integration testing.
+Regularly delivering working solutions.
+At the end of each development cycle/iteration you should have a partial, working solution to show people.
+Better yet, you should be able to deploy this solution into a pre-production testing/QA sandbox for system integration testing.
 The sooner, and more often, you can do such testing the better.
 See Agile Testing and Quality Strategies: Discipline Over Rhetoric for more thoughts.

 Rework.
 There is no value testing the system if you don't plan to act on the defects that you find.
 You may not address all defects, but you should expect to fix some of them.